r3in3r/eggs/README.md

+﻿this is a fork of the original git used the eggs to build my website https://xgamingserver.com/
-﻿# Parkers Pterodactyl eggs repo
+ # Parkers Pterodactyl eggs repo

 I am working on adding a large collection of public eggs for the Pterodactyl community.